Get insider access

 Crosstalk Error

 This Nakamichi DRAGON 11.4.6 has a great stereo soundstage performance.
 The bar is already physically very wide, and the soundstage extends even further beyond its edges.
-The manufacturer recommends using 'All Channel Stereo' mode, which increases the soundstage's width even more.
+We used the 'All Channel Stereo' mode for testing, which increases the soundstage's width.
 Even with such an expansive soundstage, focus is excellent, with solid tracking across the width of the bar.

 Sound